Skip to Content

 Operating Room

-Plastic surgery is very popular in Mexico, I have noticed, so these guys get plenty of practice.
+Plastic surgery is very popular in Mexico, I have noticed.
+These surgeons get plenty of practice.
 Again, you want to be sure to do your research and read plenty of reviews before getting any work done.
 Some doctors are better than others.
-You don’t want to end up with a botch job and have to go visit an expensive specialist for a correction.
+You don’t want to end up with a botched job and have to go visit an expensive specialist for a correction.
 You want to get it done right the first time.

 Common cosmetic procedures available in Tijuana include: